-The next example similarly imports the stores\demo database from the /usr/informix/port/stores\demo.exp directory.
-The imported database uses buffered transaction logging and explicit transactions:
+The next example similarly imports the stores_demo database from the /usr/informix/port/stores_demo.exp directory.
+The imported database uses buffered transaction logging and explicit transactions.
+The -ci flag specifies case insensitivity in queries and in other operations on columns and character strings of the NCHAR and NVARCHAR data types:

-dbimport -c stores\demo -i /usr/informix/port -1 buffered
+dbimport -c stores demo -i /usr/informix/port -l buffered -ci